danielringch/xiamon/docu/plugin/siahost.md

   - Failed proofs since last summary
 - Settled earnings since last summary
 - Non-settled balance in actice contracts
-- Total earnings in active contracts since last summary
+- Total potential reward in active contracts since last summary

 The _collateral reserve_ is a simple forecast how many percent of the available balance will not be locked if storage usage hits 100%.
 The calculation is really simple, so the results are not too accurate (especially if the configured collateral changes often).
 But it gives a quite good overview whether there is a risk of running out of available balance.
 A positive _collateral reserve_ means that there will be still some balance available when the whole storage is filled; a negative value means that the host will be running out of available balance to be locked as collateral before its storage gets full.